-- The range to move the picture projected on the screen can be adjusted only within the octagon area illustrated below.
-For details, see "Projection Distance and Lens Shift Range" (page 61). - When you use both the horizontal and vertical lens shift features at the same time, the distance the picture projected on the screen moves differ depending on how much the lens shift is adjusted.
+The range to move the picture projected on the screen can be adjusted only within the octagon area illustrated below.
+For details, see "Projection Distance and Lens Shift Range" (page 60).

 Range of movement of the projected picture

 H: Width of the projected picture V: Height of the projected picture